Donna Jackson: Holby City

+Casualty

+When a fuel tanker crashes into the hospital, Donna works alongside ED staff members to treat patients.
+A year later, Donna is involved in a car crash en route to the staff Christmas party.
+She and paramedic Paul "Woody" Joyner (Will Thorp) then inadvertently cause a tunnel to collapse while trying to rescue a trapped baby.
+Donna is seconded for a shift to the ED as they deal with the aftermath of a school shooting, which Donna finds a challenge.

 Development

 Casting and characterisation

 Jacobs was cast as Donna immediately after leaving drama school, and considers herself "completely blessed" for having won the role.
 She was cast alongside fellow series six newcomer Kelly Adams, as midwife Mickie Hendrie.
 A BBC documentary entitled Making It at Holby chronicled their casting process, which entailed seven weeks of auditions, including group workshops to allow the series producers to gauge candidates' personalities.
 Adams originally auditioned as Donna, however the casting directors felt that she would be better suited to Mickie, the quieter character, and "mild mannered" counterpart to Donna's "sassy staff nurse".
 She and Jacobs were paired together during a three-hour workshop, and the producers detected an "instant spark" between them, leading to their dual casting.
 Following her successful audition, Jacobs was mentored by actress Jan Pearson, who played ward sister Kath Fox.

 Jacobs characterised Donna as "a working class tart".
 Upon her arrival in the programme, Donna was said to be a recent college graduate.
 Lacking career ambition, she selected nursing as the most exciting role available to her, hoping to meet a wealthy surgeon.
 The BBC stated that, despite her lack of ambition, Donna was likely to succeed on her chosen career path due to her propensity to "land on her feet".
 On the series' official website, Donna was described as a party girl with a "wild-child reputation".
 Her negative characteristics included being easily led and materialistic, easily bored, and "outspoken, stubborn and lazy".
 The website also highlighted her determination to "live life to the full", her fun-loving and straight-talking nature, bravery, honesty and loyalty, and the fact that "her heart's in the right place."

 Donna's costume initially involved short skirts, tight-fitting tops, multi-coloured hair extensions and a nose-stud.
 Jacobs, who affected a Bristolian accent for the role, commented that Donna had "no sense of what she should keep covered up."
 A size 12, Jacobs was not pressured to lose weight for the role, and considered Donna's figure "part of her loveable charm".
 In early episodes, the character was seen to partake in recreational drug use and arrive for work hungover.
 Jacobs described her as "everything that you secretly want to be, but can't get away with in normal society", calling her "very gregarious" and immune to maturing.
 The Guardian's Grace Dent deemed her "weak-willed" in a 2006 feature on television medics, and in 2008, the Daily Mirror's Jane Simon branded her unintelligent.